Disaster Recovery Toolkit

 Conduct a Business Impact Analysis

-• Equipment, supplies and inventory may be damaged or destroyed
+• Equipment, supplies, and inventory may be damaged or destroyed

-• Business disruptions may lead to lost income
+• Business disruptions

-• Regulatory fines may be incurred
+• Regulatory fines

-• Contracts may be breached, resulting in penalties or other costs
+• Contracts may be breached

 Construct a Business Continuity Plan